Click Below to Skip Ahead

 West Highland White Terriers, fondly called Westies, are generally low maintenance.
 Although these cute, small-sized dogs have double coats, they don’t shed much.
 Still, they need coat brushing/ hand stripping once or twice weekly and a bath three to four times a year.

-A Westie’s undercoat is soft and dense, while the outer coat has harsh, wiry hair that grows to about two inches long.
-It’s crucial to clip the coat every four to eight weeks, depending on your pet’s lifestyle and your ability to maintain longer locks in-between clipping.
+A Westie’s undercoat is soft and dense, while the outer coat has harsh, wiry hair that grows to about 2 inches long.
+It’s crucial to clip the coat every 4 to 8 weeks, depending on your pet’s lifestyle and your ability to maintain longer locks in between clipping.

 Are you eager to chop your Westie’s coat but don’t know where to start?
 Here is a list of five awesome haircuts to give your furry friend a fresh, neat, and flattering look.